Sign In / Sign Out

 As the largest college at the university with the most choice and diversity of studies, our residential communities are a great way to learn about departmental activities as you start forging connections with faculty and students.

-When you live in a residential community, you’ll have a Community Mentor – an upper-class student who lives on the same floor and supports your journey toward success as a first-year student.
+When you live in a residential community, you’ll have a Community Assistant – an upper-class student who lives on the same floor and supports your journey toward success as a first-year student.
 Our mentors are well-rounded, enthusiastic scholars who are great resources and can provide advice on how to succeed.